 GPS, camera and notifications are just some of the functions mobile apps can access, and as mobile technology develops, this list will too.

-And with apps making full use of push-notifications, is it any surprise users are consuming more and more information via apps?
+With apps making full use of push-notifications, is it any surprise users are consuming more and more information via apps?
 The moment you hit publish, everyone who downloaded your app can receive a notification.
 A few seconds, and one tap, later and they can all be enjoying your content.
-The mobile web simply can’t compete with that.
+The mobile web can’t compete with that.